TotallyInformation/node-red-contrib-static-markdown/docs/test-md-library/test.md

 ## Custom Attributes

-Requires extension to markdown-it. `@gerhobbelt/markdown-it-attrs`
+Requires extension to markdown-it. `markdown-it-attrs`

 NOTE: Only classes work attached in-line, everything else applies to the block and must go at the end of the line